sebabeva/vue-cli-locale-es/README.md

 Spanish localization for @vue/cli

--This will be automatically loaded by vue-cli.-
+This will be automatically loaded by vue-cli.

 ## :copyright: License